-9.4 PROCEDURE WHERE A CONCERN HAS BEEN RAISED ABOUT A MEMBER OF SCHOOL STAFF

-(See DENI Circular 2015/13)
+9.2 PROCEDURE WHERE A CONCERN HAS BEEN RAISED ABOUT A MEMBER OF SCHOOL STAFF (See DENI Circular 2015/13)

-If a complaint about possible child abuse is made against a member of staff, the Headmaster must be informed immediately (or the designated person, if he is not available).
+If a complaint about possible child abuse is made against a member of staff, the Head of Junior School must be informed immediately (or the designated person, if she is not available).

-If the complaint is about a member of staff the Headmaster and Designated Teacher should be informed who will inform the Chair of the Board of Governors.
+If the complaint is about a member of staff, the Head of Junior School and Designated Teacher should be informed and they will inform the Headmaster and the Chair of the Board of Governors.

-If the complaint is about a Designated Teacher, the Headmaster should be informed directly.
+If the complaint is about a Designated Teacher, the Head of Junior School should be informed directly.

-If a complaint is made against the Headmaster, the designated person (or his deputy, if he is not available) must be informed immediately.
-He will inform the Chair of the Board of Governors and together they will ensure that the required procedures are followed.
+If a complaint is made against the Head of Junior School, the designated person (or her deputy, if she is not available) must be informed immediately.
+She will inform the Headmaster and the Chair of the Board of Governors, and together they will ensure that the required procedures are followed.